icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 to our `run()` function.
 We don't even use the `surface` yet, that will come in a moment.
 You see that we specify two types for our `graph_builder`, the first is our `Backend` type, and the second is just `()`.
-The second type is there for you to store auxiliary data in that gets owned by the `Graph` and shared between graphics pipelines, and is often just called `aux` in the API.
+The second type is there for you to store auxiliary data that gets owned by the `Graph` and shared between graphics pipelines, and is often just called `aux` in the API.
 We don't need it right now, so we just use `()`; you can see that we provide the initial value for it in the last argument of